“Report on the stay of students at Mallow College part 2”

 This is the second week of stay in Poland.
 The Erasmus + project “Mallow College of Further Education Erasmus Program” aims not only to provide internships, but also to show and exchange experiences.
 This week, we’ve been a bit frustrated, we’ve been teaching, we’ve trained, we’ve showed around and we’ve skated the guests.
 What?
 They are to remember their stay in Poland.
 Read for yourself what we have prepared for them:

-Tuesday: Informally and expertly.
-Visiting the glass factory – Saint Gobain, the leader of the European market in glass production.
+Tuesday: Students attend internships.
+In the afternoon al students visit the glass factory – Saint Gobain, the leader of the European market in glass production.
 The trip was aimed at introducing the company’s history as well as the glass production process itself.
 After listening to lectures, the group saw a fully automated and robotic production line.

 Saturday: Due to the fact that the winter was already strongly felt by our guests … we took them to a place that is associated with heat … but ONLY they associate:) Poland Sahara … was sand, mirage … but there were no camels.
 Nevertheless, the largest desert in Europe has made for a hugely impressive impression.
 The tour warmed up our guests so much that they let us talk to them to cool down.
 We showed them how to marry in Dąbrowa Górnicza – it is a sport of extreme kind:) Several daredevils could be persuaded to be cold.
 The second part of the day under the title: Polish and familiar.
 We appeared in the countryside.
 Polish traditional meals, horseback riding, bonfire … I love Poland.
 The Irish told us that it was the best that happened to them.